DennyScott/Blog-Posts/drafts/delgatesAndEvents.md

 ##Recognition
-Before I start I would be both a liar and a jerk if I said I learned about this topic on my own, and I had to read a lot of great articles on this topic.
-The best one out there for this topic I found was at [Delegates, Events, and Singletons](http://www.indiedb.com/groups/unity-devs/tutorials/delegates-events-and-singletons-with-unity3d-c) posted by vicestudios.
+Before I start, I would be both a liar and a jerk if I said I learned about this topic on my own, and I had to read a lot of great articles on this topic.
+The best info out there for this topic was [Delegates, Events, and Singletons](http://www.indiedb.com/groups/unity-devs/tutorials/delegates-events-and-singletons-with-unity3d-c) posted by vicestudios.
 The other great area is of course the actual [Unity Learn](http://unity3d.com/learn) section of the Unity site.
-Watch these videos, there really great and can teach you some really cool coding techniques.
-For me coming from mostly JavaScript to C#, an extra resource to just show you some common and well used patterns was really helpful!
+Watch these videos, they're really great and can teach you some really cool coding techniques.
+For me, primarily coming from a JavaScript background, then transitioning to C#, an extra resource to just show you some common and well used patterns was really helpful!

 ##Basic Script Interaction
 So first lets show how you may normally interact between two scripts in Unity.